-We are graduates of Columbia’s School of International and Public Affairs with extensive experience in language learning and teaching.
-Our interests lie in economic and political development, human rights, humanitarian affairs and journalism.
+We are graduates of Columbia’s School of International and Public Affairs with extensive experience in economic and political development, human rights, humanitarian affairs, language learning and journalism.
 All core members of the team are originally from the Middle East.
 More details coming soon.

 Our supporting partners:

 NaTakallam’s work is being partially facilitated by Lebanese NGO arcenciel, which founded in 1985, currently hosts 13 centers throughout Lebanon and by the Aspen Institute, a non-profit based out of Washington D.C.